 - Document any sexual advances or comments.

-- Report any sexual harassment in the workplace to your employer in writing and ask the employer to investigate.
+- Report any sexual harassment you have experienced in the workplace to your employer.
+Make sure to do this in writing even if you have made a verbal report, and ask the employer to investigate.

 Contact a Workers’ Compensation Lawyer

-If you are being sexually harassed at work and your employer is not responding appropriately to your complaints, you should seek legal advice.
+If you are being sexually harassed at work and your employer is not responding appropriately to your complaints, you should seek legal advice from sexual harassment lawyers.
 Your employer may be liable to pay compensation under the West Australian workers’ compensation act and damages under the West Australian Equal Opportunities Act.

-Perth City Legal provide accurate, practical legal advice in Western Australia.
-Contact us today, for a confidential, free initial consultation.
+Perth City Legal provides accurate, practical legal advice in Western Australia.
+Contact us today for a confidential, free initial consultation.